First Experimental Demonstration of Reinforcement Learning-Based Tuning on the PSI Injector 2 Cyclotron: Conclusion

 Importantly, the campaign revealed that policies do not generalize across turn numbers without adaptation.
 This is fully consistent with the turn-dependent beam dynamics discussed in Sec.~\ref{sec:turn-current-dynamics}.
 However, warm-starting from previous policies and targeted retraining substantially reduced adaptation time, pointing toward the viability of hierarchical or multi-turn RL frameworks for future deployment.

-A further step toward operational generalization was demonstrated through high-current tests, where the RL policy trained exclusively at 20 µA maintained stable and low-loss operation up to 800 µA ($\approx$ 58 kW average beam power).
+A further step toward operational generalization was demonstrated through high-current tests, where the RL policy trained exclusively at 20 µA maintained stable and low-loss operation up to 800 µA ($\approx$ 58 kW average beam power) without additional training.
 The agent consistently restored optimal beam conditions in fewer than five steps at all current levels, without triggering interlocks.
-At higher currents, increased beam sensitivity introduced mild operational challenges, mainly related to random reset perturbations and loss of margin in the action space, but these were successfully mitigated through adaptive step-size control.
-This scaling experiment confirms that the learned policy generalizes robustly across current-dependent space-charge regimes, provided the action normalization and safety constraints are appropriately tuned.
-Such robustness is a key prerequisite for extending ML-based control to the megawatt-class HIPA cyclotron and, ultimately, to ADS-grade accelerator systems.
+At higher currents, increased beam sensitivity introduced expected operational challenges, mainly related to reduced stability margins and the increased impact of random perturbations.
+These effects were successfully mitigated through tighter action constraints and adapted step-size limits, while preserving the effectiveness of the learned policy.
+These results demonstrate successful transfer of a low-current-trained policy across the full current range investigated in this study.
+Although operational constraints were adjusted to accommodate the increased beam sensitivity at higher currents, the same trained policy remained effective throughout the current-scaling experiments without retraining.

+It is important to note that the present work does not demonstrate recovery from major hardware failures on the timescale required for ADS operation.
+Rather, it demonstrates autonomous compensation of operational drifts and perturbations over timescales of seconds to hours, representing a critical intermediate step toward future fault-tolerant accelerator control systems.

-Looking forward, these findings provide a solid foundation for scaling the approach to the full HIPA complex and, ultimately, to accelerator-driven systems (ADS).
+Looking forward, these findings provide a solid foundation for scaling the approach to the full HIPA complex and, ultimately, to ADS.
 The path toward HIPA integration will follow a staged, safety-certified roadmap: (i) simulation-first validation of each subsystem, (ii) modular agent design combining operational and safety controllers, and (iii) incremental deployment under operator supervision.
 The broader goal is to establish a transparent, certifiable ML control architecture capable of sustaining long-term, high-current operation with minimal human intervention.
 Such a system would not only enhance operational reliability for HIPA but also address the stringent autonomy and fault-tolerance requirements of ADS-class accelerators.

 In summary, this work provides compelling evidence that reinforcement learning can transition from simulation to real-machine control in a safe, interpretable, and operationally meaningful way.
 By coupling physical modeling with adaptive optimization, the approach paves the way for intelligent, self-correcting accelerator control systems, an essential step toward the next generation of high-power proton drivers.